Reviewed by Dr Abbie Lam DVM

 Different agencies will have different standards and requirements, but you should expect to have to register and fill out an application form providing proof of address.

 Following this, the centre may conduct a home visit to assess the suitability of you and your house.
-Depending on the dog you’re considering to adopt, you may be required to have a fenced-in yard, one-floor access to the entire house or secure and screened-in windows.
+Depending on the dog you’re considering adopting, you may be required to have a fenced-in yard, one-floor access to the entire house or secure and screened-in windows.

 Get introduced